rupeshknn/acrobat_reader_block/README.md

 # acrobat_reader_block
-block Adobe Acrobat Pro from accessing the internet using py and ps
+## Block Adobe Acrobat Pro from accessing the internet using py and ps.
 ------------------------------------------------------------------
-Note : I am assuming you already have python installed and know how to run python scripts
+## Note : I am assuming you already have python installed and know how to run python scripts
 ------------------------------------------------------------------

 step1: